Repelente808/Repots/README.md

 Put wallpapers in ```~/Imagens/Wallpapers``` (or change it in ```~/.config/rofi/rofi-wallpaper-picker/swww.sh```)

-Remember to take a look at your home folder, if there's a folder named Repots after the instalation, you are able to delete it, its just the files from the clone process, they dont interfer in anything in your system.

 ## Warning
 <details>
 <summary>⚠️ After installing, if some things don't work or look messy, take a look here:</summary>